Board of Trustees – 2020

 Jim Mulroy – Treasurer

-Melissa Scofield – Secretary elect
+Melissa Scofield – Secretary

 Adriana Chizan, LPC, Director of Support Services, Collaborative Support Programs of New Jersey (CSPNJ).